mevansam/chef-knife-stackbuilder-RETIRED/README.md

 ## To Do:

 * Use Chef Pushy instead of Knife SSH and add option to execute Chef Push jobs on events
+* Make encrypted data bag handling more robust using Use Chef Vault
 * The repo needs to detect changes to cookbooks, roles, data bags etc and upload only the changes
 * Load custom provider gems by inspecting the installed gems